Contribution (DP IB Business Management): Revision Note

 Contribution space per space unit space cross times space Quantity space of space output

-Determining whether to manufacture in-house or purchase from a third-party
+• A decision-making process used to determine whether a business should manufacture a product in-house or purchase it from a third-party supplier

-A method of costing where only direct costs are allocated to products
+• A costing method where only direct costs (like materials and labour) are assigned to products

-A method of costing that allocates both direct and indirect costs to products
+• A costing method that allocates both direct costs and indirect costs (like rent and utilities) to products

 • This process helps to decide if a business product should be manufactured in-house or outsourced to a supplier